cogsec-collaborative/documentation/README.md

 # documentation
 Where we write stuff about writing stuff

 Advice notes and useful lists for people running and working on disinformation deployments.
+Most of these have been subsumed into the team guide, [The Big Book of Disinformation Response]('/BigBookOfDisinformationResponse')

 ## Managing a Disinformation Deployment